Tips to prevent issues when taking online exams

 - Keep track of your time and avoid any distractions such as telephone calls, family, children, pets, etc. Plan accordingly, and ensure you complete the exam within the allowable time.

 - Save as you go, at least every few minutes.
 If you’re answering questions quickly, don’t click Save repeatedly.
-Allow time for the system to respond.
-If the test presents one question at a time, your answers will be automatically saved as you go.
+Allow time for the system to process and respond.
+If the test presents one question at a time, your answers will be automatically save as you go.
 You do not have to save each question.

 - Draft essay questions in Notepad for Windows users or TextEdit for Apple users.
-You should write your essay responses in Notepad or TextEdit, save a copy to your hard drive, then copy and paste the text into Canvas.
+It is strongly suggested to write your essay responses in Notepad or TextEdit, save a copy to your hard drive, then copy and paste its content into Canvas.
 Do not copy and paste from Microsoft Word.

 - DO NOT DOUBLE-CLICK.
-Double-clicking either the Save Answer, Next Question, or Submit buttons may cause an error.
+Double-clicking either the Save Answer, Next Question, or Submit buttons may cause errors, and possibly kick out of the online exam.

-- Following these tips will prevent the likelihood of students having technical problems submitting their exams, and the need for faculty to reset exams.
+Following these tips will help prevent the likelihood of students having technical problems of completing and submitting their exams; plus, if allowed, the need for faculty to reset exams.